Onlookers urged police to charge into Texas school

 Uvalde is a largely Latino town of some 16,000 people about 75 miles (120 kilometers) from the Mexican border.
 Robb Elementary, which has nearly 600 students in second, third and fourth grades, is a single-story brick structure in a mostly residential neighborhood of modest homes.

-About a half-hour before the mass shooting, Ramos sent the first of three online messages, Abbott said.
-Ramos wrote that he was going to shoot his grandmother, then that he had shot the woman.
-In the last note, sent about 15 minutes before he reached Robb Elementary, he said he was going to shoot up an elementary school, according to Abbott.
-Investigators said Ramos did not specify which school.
+Hundreds packed into bleachers at the town’s fairgrounds for a vigil Wednesday and the crowd swelled so big some stood around the speakers on the dirt arena.
+Some cried.
+Some closed their eyes tight, mouthing silent prayers.
+Parents wrapped their arms around their children, as the speakers lead prayers for healing.

-Ramos sent the private, one-to-one text messages via Facebook, and they were “discovered after the terrible tragedy,” company spokesman Andy Stone said.
-He said Facebook is cooperating with investigators.
+Ramos sent the private, one-to-one text messages via Facebook, said company spokesman Andy Stone.
+It was not clear who received the messages.

-Grief engulfed Uvalde as details emerged of the latest mass killing to rock the U.S.

-The dead included Eliahna Garcia, an outgoing 10-year-old who loved to sing, dance and play basketball; a fellow fourth-grader, Xavier Javier Lopez, who had been eagerly awaiting a summer of swimming; and a teacher, Eva Mireles, with 17 years’ experience whose husband is an officer with the school district’s police department.

 Texas has some of the most gun-friendly laws in the nation and has been the site of some of the deadliest shootings in the U.S. over the past five years.